ibm-apiconnect/example-toolkit-scripts/pub-sub/APIC-Pub-Sub-Version.md

 ## Summary
 - IBM API Connect supports the API Product Lifecyle and helps you tailor different Governance Models for Production & non production installations.
-- IBM API Connect gives you the option to design your API without embedding the *version number* in the URL.
-You could include the *version number* in the URL if it suits your business practice.
+- IBM API Connect gives you the option to design your API without embedding the *version number* in the URI.
+You could include the *version number* in the URI if it suits your business practice.

 ### Next Step -- DevOps
 In a future article, we will present how you could manage API Products, Plans and Consumer Subscriptions at scale using DevOps.